iris-hep/analysis-grand-challenge/docs/taskbackground.rst

   :width: 80%
   :alt: Diagram of a :math:`t\bar{t}` event with the three machine learning labels for jets.

-In each event, we consider each permutation of jets assigned to these labels, restricting to the leading :math:`N` jets.
+In each event, we consider each permutation of jets assigned to these labels, restricting to the leading (in :math:`p_T`) :math:`N` jets.
 The number of such permutations (assuming the event has at least :math:`N` jets and that :math:`N\geq 4`) is :math:`N!/(2\cdot (N-4)!)`.
 For example, if there are 4 jets in an event, we consider :math:`4!/2=12` permutations.
 The :math:`4!` comes from labelling 4 jets, while dividing by 2 accounts for the fact that two of the jets are labelled indistinguishably.